 In summary, the majority of wartime airfields have a short yet fascinating history, but with several hundred scattered across the UK in various states of decay it is unreasonable to expect them all to be preserved.
 The monetary value of the glacial deposits of sand and gravel beneath RAF Woodhall Spa sealed its fate at a very early stage, however we can be considered fortunate in that its legacy is preserved by Thorpe Camp Visitor Centre, the Cottage Museum, Petwood Hotel and the Dambusters Memorial.
-Not only that, but in the very near future a Nature Reserve, centred on the runway intersection, is likely to become a reality; a far better outcome for our aviation heritage than a poultry farm or industrial estate.
+Not only that, but there is now a Nature Reserve managed by Lincolnshire Wildlife Trust, centred on the runway intersection; a far better outcome for our aviation heritage than a poultry farm or industrial estate.

 Can you add to the story of RAF Woodhall Spa airfield?

 Do you perhaps know the location of one of the dismantled buildings?

 Do you have any photographs of the airfield and its buildings?